akeneo/pim-helpcenter/content/md/first-steps/manage-type-association.md

 To create an association type with quantities:
 1. Click on `Create association type`
 1. Select the code of the association type you want to create
-1. Set the "Association with quantity" button to "Yes"
+1. Set the "Association with quantity" switch to "Yes"
 1. Click on Save

 ::: success